Sam-Goldie/YoutubeSoiree/README.md

 Fork or clone this repo down.
 Once on your local environment, I recommend installing dependencies with "npm install"

-To start the nodemon server: npm run dev
+To start the nodemon server: npm start

 Default port for the app is 3000.